-For Escherichia coli, the resistance to ciprofloxacin was high, and the resistance rate to cefoperazone/sulbactam showed an upward trend year after year (P < 0.01).
-Besides, the resistance rates to imipenem, amikacin, and tigecycline were low, with the resistance rate to tigecycline being zero for the last three years (Table 1).
+For E. coli, the resistance to ciprofloxacin was high, and the resistance rate to cefoperazone/sulbactam showed an upward trend year after year (P < 0.01).
+In addition, the resistance rates to imipenem, amikacin, and tigecycline were low, with the resistance rate to tigecycline being zero for the last 3 years (Table 1).

 Drug resistance of Gram-positive bacteria

-Staphylococcus aureus is the top one of the Gram-positive bacteria isolated from clinical examination specimens of emergency department patients.
-As shown in Table 2, the resistance rates of Staphylococcus aureus to levofloxacin, penicillin G, and tetracycline were high, but the resistance rates to penicillin G and tetracycline showed a downward trend (P < 0.01).
+S. aureus is the one of the top Gram-positive bacteria isolated from clinical examination specimens of emergency department patients.
+As shown in Table 2, the resistance rates of S. aureus to levofloxacin, penicillin G, and tetracycline were high, but the resistance rates to penicillin G and tetracycline showed a downward trend (P < 0.01).
 Moreover, the resistance rates to vancomycin and tigecycline were always zero.

-Analysis of patients infected with Klebsiella pneumoniae
+Analysis of patients infected with K. pneumoniae

-As mentioned above, the isolation rates of common pathogens decreased year after year except Klebsiella pneumoniae.
-We then further analyzed the clinical data of all patients infected with Klebsiella pneumoniae (Table 3).
-There were 347 patients with Klebsiella pneumoniae infection aged between 18 and 96 years, with an average age of 73.35 ± 14.60 years.
-Notably, we found that the percentage of patients with deep venous catheterization or retention catheterization was much higher than that of patients without both operations.
+As mentioned above, the isolation rates of common pathogens decreased each year, with the exception of K. pneumoniae.
+We further analysed the clinical data of all patients infected with K. pneumoniae (Table 3).
+There were 347 patients with K. pneumoniae infection aged between 18 years and 96 years, with an average age of 73.35 ± 14.60 years.
+Notably, we found that the percentage of patients with deep venous catheterisation or retention catheterisation was much higher than that of patients without both operations.

 DISCUSSION

-This study showed that the top six pathogens isolated from emergency patients in our hospital from 2013 to 2017 were Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans, consistent with other reports in the emergency department of the top three hospitals in the same area.
-Besides, the detection rates of drug-resistant bacteria were high, showing the severe situation of antibiotic resistance.
-Therefore, these findings provided a good basis for the early delivery of empirical medication for critically ill patients.
+This study showed that the top six pathogens isolated from emergency patients in our hospital from 2013 to 2017 were A. baumannii, S. aureus, K. pneumoniae, P. aeruginosa, E. coli, and C. albicans, consistent with other reports in the emergency department of the top three hospitals in the same area.
+The detection rates of drug-resistant bacteria were high, showing the severe situation of antibiotic resistance.
+Therefore, these findings provide a good basis for the early delivery of empirical medication for critically ill patients.

 With the emergence of antibacterial drugs, the rate of bacterial resistance remains high[6].
-In this study, we found that Staphylococcus aureus had high resistance rates to levofloxacin, penicillin G, and tetracycline, but the resistance rates to vancomycin and tigecycline were always zero.
-Besides, five linezolid-insensitive strains of Staphylococcus aureus were discovered, consistent with the previous report[7].
-Therefore, vancomycin should be given priority in the clinical treatment of severe patients with Staphylococcus aureus infection.
+In this study, we found that S. aureus had high resistance rates to levofloxacin, penicillin G, and tetracycline, but the resistance rates to vancomycin and tigecycline were always zero.
+In addition, five linezolid-insensitive strains of S. aureus were discovered, consistent with a previous report[7].
+Therefore, vancomycin should be given priority in the clinical treatment of severe patients with S. aureus infection.
 However, in case of adverse reactions, such as hyperpyrexia and hypersensitivity after vancomycin administration, tigecycline may be selected and targeted drugs may be given after drug sensitivity testing[8,9].
-Hussein et al indicated that a high MRSA prevalence was found amongst healthcare workers (HCWs) in Kurdistan Region, Iraq.
-Twenty-two point five percent of HCWs were Staphylococcus aureus carriers compared with 18.7% of non-HCWs.
-61.0% of S. aureus strains isolated from HCWs were MRSA compared with 21.6% from non-HCWs.
+Hussein et al indicated that high methicillin-resistant Staphylococcus aureus (MRSA) prevalence was found among healthcare workers (HCWs) in Kurdistan Region, Iraq.
+A total of 22.5% of HCWs were S. aureus carriers compared with 18.7% of non-HCWs; 61.0% of S. aureus strains isolated from HCWs were MRSA compared with 21.6% from non-HCWs.
 The mean working years of MRSA carriers was significantly higher than that of MRSA non-carriers.
 Basic infection control measures, a screening programme, and treatment of MRSA-positive HCWs can help as an effective measure to control MRSA infections[10].
 In addition, it was shown that among 13 patients infected with vancomycin-resistant Enterococcus, most patients had lower limb wound infection[11].
 Therefore, for patients with lower limb infection of vancomycin-resistant enterococcus, strict observation and active treatment are required to prevent multiple infections.